wp-plugins/tabby-responsive-tabs/readme.txt

 == Other Notes ==

-The plugin is licenced under [GNU GPLv2](http://opensource.org/licenses/GPL-2.0 "GNU GPLv2"), however as the original responsive tabs script was hosted at codepen as a public pen, [hosted at codepen as a public pen](http://blog.codepen.io/legal/licensing/ "hosted at codepen as a public pen")the GPL compatible [MIT license](http://opensource.org/licenses/MIT "MIT license") applies to that component.
+The plugin is licenced under [GNU GPLv2](http://opensource.org/licenses/GPL-2.0 "GNU GPLv2"), however as the original responsive tabs script was [hosted at codepen as a public pen](http://blog.codepen.io/legal/licensing/ "hosted at codepen as a public pen"), the GPL compatible [MIT license](http://opensource.org/licenses/MIT "MIT license") applies to that component.

 == Screenshots ==